rajpalsinghd/learning-phase-scraping/README.md

 This project is on stage 6 where we are able to extract complete information of given url, along with this if some tag or keyword is provided then also it works.
-Along with this dumping a image inside a folder functionality being added.
+Along with this dumping of images inside a folder functionality being added.

 Usage: